DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Related Works

-\textbf{Unified Multimodal Large Language Models}\quad A common strategy for integrating visual understanding and generation within a single MLLM is to externally connect an LLM with a Diffusion Model~\cite{sun2024Emu2,dong2024dreamllm,ge2023seedllama,ge2024seedx}.
-However, pure autoregressive (AR) architectures offer a more elegant, fully end-to-end solution by unifying both tasks within the same autoregressive framework.
-Representative models like Chameleon~\cite{yu2023CM3leon,team2024chameleon} and Emu3~\cite{wang2024emu3}, have demonstrated the feasibility of jointly modeling vision and language through a unified next-token prediction objective.
-Specifically, visual inputs are first discretized into visual tokens with a vision tokenizer.
+\textbf{Unified Multimodal Models}\quad A classic strategy for integrating visual understanding and generation within a single MLLM is to externally connect an LLM with a Diffusion Model~\citep{sun2024Emu2,dong2024dreamllm,metaquery,blip3o}.
+However, pure AR architectures offer a more elegant, fully end-to-end solution by unifying both tasks within the same autoregressive framework.
+Representative works like Chameleon~\citep{yu2023CM3leon,team2024chameleon} and Emu3~\citep{wang2024emu3}, have demonstrated the feasibility of jointly modeling vision and language through a unified next-token prediction objective.
+Specifically, visual inputs are first tokenized into visual tokens.
 These visual tokens are then interleaved with text tokens to construct a multimodal sequence.
-However, pure AR architectures like Chameleon introduce generative capabilities at the cost of significantly weaker visual understanding compared to models specifically designed for understanding tasks.
-An empirical explanation for this~\cite{wu2024vilau,xie2024musevl} is that models like Chameleon typically utilize VQVAE~\cite{van2017vqvae,esser2021vqgan} encoders as their vision tokenizers.
-Since VQVAE is trained with a reconstruction objective, its encoder primarily extracts low-level visual features optimized for generation rather than the high-level semantic representations required for vision-language understanding.
-Therefore, improving the vision-language understanding performance of AR-based models necessitates a vision tokenizer that effectively captures both low-level representations for generation and high-level semantic representations for understanding.
+However, these pure AR architectures introduce generative capabilities at the cost of considerably weaker visual understanding.
+An empirical explanation for this~\citep{wu2025vilau,xie2025musevl} is that their vision tokenizers are trained solely for reconstruction and thus primarily captures low-level visual details for generation rather than the high-level semantics required for vision–language understanding.

+A straightforward way to bypass such a conflict is to employ two heterogeneous vision encoders~\citep{wu2024janus,chen2025januspro,deng2025bagel}: a semantic tokenizer (\eg CLIP) for understanding and a reconstruction-based tokenizer (\eg VQ-VAE) for generation.
+Yet this design inevitably adds extra modules and structural complexity, making understanding and generation two loosely coupled systems with distinct pathways rather than a truly unified model.
+In contrast, the text modality relies on a single tokenizer (\eg, BPE)~\citep{sennrich2015bpe} that discretizes text into a unified token space.
+This ensures a consistent input–output space: the input tokens that provide signals for understanding and the output tokens produced during generation share the same vocabulary.
+This unified design allows LLMs to seamlessly integrate text understanding and generation within the next-token prediction paradigm, thereby supporting broad generalization across diverse linguistic tasks.
+Therefore, the visual modality urgently requires a tokenizer that, like text tokenizers, can support both understanding and generation within a unified, coherent token space.